 Can I go it alone or do I need to hire an Implementer?

-An Implementer is a trained EOS consultant that helps you apply the “operating system” to your business.
-We use Bobi Siembieda.
-If you have the funds – use an Implementer.
-If you are just starting out and you don’t have the budget, try to find another entrepreneur – or a group – that are on EOS so you can learn from them.
+If you are just starting out and you don’t have the budget, try to find another entrepreneur – or a self-implementer group like Traction Groups – that are on EOS so you can learn from them.
 There are a lot of pitfalls and obstacles that can stand in your way and become major barriers to you getting the most out of the system.

 When we first hired Bobi, she said that we’d work together for about 18-months and then we could go it alone.
 We’re way past that.
 Having a facilitator and trained EOS expert to help me get the most out of my quarterly and annual offsite sessions has proven a high ROI.
 I get to be fully present in thinking about the issues, ideas, and vision for my business.
 I’m not worried about running my agenda.